-Psychometric tool is not a new concept in HR, we have been listening these word for pretty long.
-These tools help in understanding the individuals’ mental capabilities and behavioural style and also identify the hidden aspects of an individual that are difficult to extract from a face-to-face interaction.
+Psychometric tools are not a new concept in HR.
+We have been listening this word for a pretty long time.
+These tools help in understanding the individuals’ mental capabilities and behavioral style and also identify the hidden aspects of an individual that are difficult to extract from a face-to-face interaction.

 But a word of caution is these tests only help in understanding the candidates behavioral style and these tools are alone not the decision makers at any stage of the individuals career.